-Financing costs, comprising interest payable on loans and subordinated loan notes and the costs incurred in connection with the arrangement of borrowings are recognised in the income statement using the effective interest method.
+Financing costs, comprising interest payable on loans and the costs incurred in connection with the arrangement of borrowings are recognised in the income statement using the effective interest method.
 Issue costs are initially recognised as a reduction in the proceeds of the associated capital instrument unless the capital instrument is subsequently carried at fair value in which case the initial issue costs are expensed in the profit and loss account.